tattali/QLAddict/README.md

 ### Manually

 - [Download the latest version of QuickLookAddict](https://github.com/tattali/QLAddict/releases/latest)
-- Move the downloaded .qlgenerator file to `~/Library/QuickLook`
+- Unzip and move the .qlgenerator file to `~/Library/QuickLook` (Create the QuickLook folder if it doesn’t exist)
 - Run `qlmanage -r`